 - Toy Time: The Toy World tracks.

-- Updated Re-release: The GOG.com version adds certified compatibility with Windows XP, Vista, 7 and 8.
+- Updated Re-release: The fanmade 1.2 version adds certified compatibility with Windows XP, Vista, 7 and 8, as well as major graphical improvement and more customization than before.

-- Water Guns and Balloons: A water balloon is one of the powerups - it can be shot at opponents, which shorts them out for a short amount of time.
+- Water Guns and Balloons: A three-pack water balloons is one of the powerups — it can be shot at opponents, which knocks them off course and spins them out.

 - Xtreme Kool Letterz: The Phat Slug.